jnohlgard/desideria/README.md

 Building
 ========

-Only Longan Nano and Seeedstudio GD32VF1 dev board are working right now.

 The preferred toolchain is the Sifive GNU embedded toolchain from https://www.sifive.com/software

 Tested with CMake 3.21, might still work with 3.19 but not tested anymore.